|LPO Zulassung||Zugelassen als Unterlegtrense für Prüfungen mit vorgeschriebener Zäumung auf Kandare:|

 Due to the fixed side parts the bit should be chosen in a size that the cheeks fit closely to both mouth corners without pinching the lips – so that they are normally ½ - 1 cm smaller than loose ring snaffles.

-When pulling the reins using a B-Ring, Baucher or Multi Ring bit, pressure is distributed from the tongue onto the lower jaw and then onto the poll.
+When pulling the reins using a Multi Ring bit, pressure is distributed from the tongue onto the lower jaw and then onto the poll.
 In this way the rider achieves more control over horses that can get strong and evade upwards as the horse normally reacts with lowering the head trying to dodge this pressure.
-The B-Ring or Baucher bit is also suitable for preparing Dressage horses for being ridden with a Weymouth.
 This type of bits can not be recommended for horses that tend to evade downwards or push down against the rider’s hand.

 When using 3-Ring bits the optimal effect is achieved by using two reins.
 The main rein in the large ring acts on tension (tongue and lower jaw), the second rein in the lower ring can exert pressure on the poll through the cheek Piece if required.
 However, a prerequisite for this is a skilled and sensitive rider's hand.